 The water storage and delivery system, and equipment, are recorded at cost.
 Donated capital assets are reported at estimated fair market value at the date of donation.
-District policy has not set the capitalization threshold for reporting capital assets.
-See finding at the end of the report.
+District policy has set the capitalization threshold at \$2,500 for reporting capital assets.